Jamaat-e-Islami Pakistan: Mian Tufail Mohammad (1972–1987)

-After Zulfikar Ali Bhutto (1973–1977) was elected, the student wing of the Jamaat-e-Islami (Islami Jamiat-e-Talaba) burned effigies of him in Lahore and declared his election a "black day."
-In early 1973, the amir, of the JI even appealed to the army to overthrow Bhutto's government because of "its inherent moral corruption."
+After Zulfikar Ali Bhutto (1973–1977) was elected, the student wing of the Jamaat-e-Islami (Islami Jamiat-e-Talaba) burned effigies of him in Lahore and declared his election a "black day".
+In early 1973, the amir, of the JIP even appealed to the army to overthrow Bhutto's government because of "its inherent moral corruption."

-JI "spearheaded" the anti-Bhutto political movement under the religious banner of Nizam-i-Mustafa (Order of the Prophet).
-Bhutto attempted to suppress JI through the imprisonment of JI and Islami Jamiat-e-Talaba members.
-There were electoral irregularities at the 1975 elections with JI members being arrested in order to prevent them from lodging their nomination papers.
-However, by 1976, JI had 2 million registrants.
+JIP "spearheaded" the anti-Bhutto political movement under the religious banner of Nizam-i-Mustafa (Order of the Prophet).
+Bhutto attempted to suppress JIP through the imprisonment of JIP and Islami Jamiat-e-Talaba members.
+There were electoral irregularities at the 1975 elections with JIP members being arrested in order to prevent them from lodging their nomination papers.
+However, by 1976, JIP had 2 million registrants.

-In the 1977 election, JI won nine of the 36 seats won by the opposition Pakistan National Alliance.
+In the 1977 election, JIP won nine of the 36 seats won by the opposition Pakistan National Alliance.
 The opposition considered the election rigged (Bhutto's PPP won 155 out of 200 seats) and Maududi, who had been arrested, called on Islamist parties to commence a campaign of civil disobedience.
 The Sunni-led government of Saudi Arabia intervened to secure Maududi's release from prison warning of revolution in Pakistan.
-JI assisted the Pakistan National Alliance (PNA) to oust Bhutto and met with Zia-ul-Haq for ninety minutes on the night before Bhutto was hanged.
+JIP assisted the Pakistan National Alliance (PNA) to oust Bhutto and met with Zia-ul-Haq for ninety minutes on the night before Bhutto was hanged.

-Initially, JI supported General Zia-ul-Haq (1977–1987).
-In turn, Zia's use of Islamist rhetoric gave JI importance in public life beyond the size of its membership.
-According to journalist Owen Bennett-Jones, JI was the "only political party" to offer Zia "consistent support" and was rewarded with jobs for "tens of thousands of Jamaat activists and sympathisers", giving Zia's Islamic agenda power "long after he died."
+Initially, JIP supported General Zia-ul-Haq (1977–1987).
+In turn, Zia's use of Islamist rhetoric gave JIP importance in public life beyond the size of its membership.
+According to journalist Owen Bennett-Jones, JIP was the "only political party" to offer Zia "consistent support" and was rewarded with jobs for "tens of thousands of Jamaat activists and sympathisers", giving Zia's Islamic agenda power "long after he died."

-However, Zia failed to deliver timely elections and distanced himself from the JI.
-When Zia banned student unions, Islami Jamiat-e-Talaba and pro-JI labour unions protested.
-However, JI did not participate in the Pakistan Peoples Party's Movement for the Restoration of Democracy.
-JI also supported Zia's Jihad against the Soviet–Afghan War and its sister party Jamiat-e Islami led by Burhanuddin Rabbani became part of the Peshawar Seven that received aid from Saudi Arabia, United States and other jihad supporters.
-Such conundrums caused tension in JI based on conflict between ideology and politics.
+However, Zia failed to deliver timely elections and distanced himself from the JIP.
+When Zia banned student unions, Islami Jamiat-e-Talaba and pro-JIP labour unions protested.
+However, JIP did not participate in the Pakistan Peoples Party's Movement for the Restoration of Democracy.
+JIP also supported Zia's Jihad against the Soviet–Afghan War and its sister party Jamiat-e Islami led by Burhanuddin Rabbani became part of the Peshawar Seven that received aid from Saudi Arabia, United States and other jihad supporters.
+Such conundrums caused tension in JIP based on conflict between ideology and politics.

-In 1987, Mian Tufail declined further service as head of JI for health reasons and Qazi Hussain Ahmad was elected.
+In 1987, Mian Tufail declined further service as head of JIP for health reasons and Qazi Hussain Ahmad was elected.